fivelentj/fedora-desktop/README.md

 # fedora-desktop

-Created to take the 'Basic Desktop' version of Fedora and install my desktop setup on it.
-Should also work on any RedHat variant if epel is enabled.
+Created to take the 'Minimal Install' version of Fedora and install my desktop setup on it.

 ### Prerequisites